NotSarahK/NotSarahK/README.md

 - 👋 Hi, I’m @NotSarahK
 - 👀 I’m interested in ... python, C++, Javascript
-- 🌱 I’m currently learning ... blank
+- 🌱 I’m currently learning ...
+Unreal programming and Python for Maya
 - 💞️ I’m looking to collaborate on ... games
-- 📫 How to reach me ... maybe
+- 📫 How to reach me ... email

 <!---
 NotSarahK/NotSarahK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.